bodsch/ansible-awscli/README.md

 * Arch Linux
 * Artix Linux
 * Debian based
-    - Debian 10 / 11
+    - Debian 10 / 11 / 12
-    - Ubuntu 20.10
+    - Ubuntu 20.10 / 22.04

-* RedHat based
-    - ?
-CentOS 8 (**not longer supported**)
-    - ?
-Alma Linux 8
-    - ?
-Rocky Linux 8
-    - ?
-Oracle Linux 8
+> **RedHat-based systems are no longer officially supported!
+May work, but does not have to.**

 ## usage